S-unya/zero-context/src/pages/blog/IntroductionToGraphQl.md

 ---
-title: An introduction to GraphQL
+title: An introduction to the GraphQL puzzle
 date: 2020-05-24
 headerImage: ../../assets/headers/tree-lines.png
 ---

+This workshop will cover the puzzle pieces of the GraphQL architecture; introducing each part and where it fits in the greater puzzle.
+This is necessary because GraphQL is not a single thing or a single piece of technology; rather it spans the full stack and can be implemented in many different ways
 This is an outline of the general shape of the "pieces" of GraphQL.
 It will touch on the benefits, but the main aim is to provide an overview of how the various pieces work together and where they will be coding in that jigsaw.

 ## What is it